ExchangeWorld/ExchangeWorld/README.md

 More examples can be seen at the above link for Protractor.

 All e2e tests are run with `gulp protractor`.
 The command `npm run-script preprotractor` should be run once before running any Protractor tests (in order to update the webdrivers used by Selenium).

-**Notes:**

-- before running the Protractor tests, the application server must be running (start it with `gulp dev`)
-- the Protractor library used for the end-to-end tests may require installing the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) beforehand.

 ##### Unit Tests